korkmazalper/korkmazalper/README.md

-- 👋 Hi, The developer who wrote this code went blind.
+- 👋 Hi, the developer who wrote this code went blind.